 Clear, realistic goals which you can be confident of hitting

-How to plan your product launch using the RACE planning framework
+How to create a product launch marketing plan using the RACE Framework

 The creation of a ‘big idea’ is a fundamental part in the development of a digital marketing campaign